Avoid These Mistakes When Working With Dogs For A Photoshoot

 Another thing I see photographers doing in general with dogs during a session is boring them to tears.
 I happened to walk by a family session in a popular spot recently where the photographer simply kept repeating to the dog: sit, sit, sit, sit.

-The dog was so over it and was clearly disengaging from the whole thing..
+The dog was over it and was clearly disengaging from the whole thing..
 In other words, the dog was bored and frustrated because they didn’t feel heard and clearly did not want to sit.
+This is where knowing a little bit about dog body language comes in!

 With dogs, novelty is very exciting.
 That means if you’re working with them, make it fun.
 Don’t be so repetitive that you’re boring them with the same noise or command.
 Utilize treats, toys, affection, and noises to keep them engaged and having a good time.